The Numbers Project

 How We Work

 Data first.
-Every investigation begins with building or acquiring a dataset.
+Every investigation starts with building or acquiring a dataset.
 We don't start with a conclusion and go looking for evidence.
-We start with the numbers and follow where they lead.
+We start with the numbers and follow where they lead — even when the answer isn't the one we expected.

 Show the work.
 Every claim is sourced.
 Every dataset is searchable.
-If we say a member of Congress traded 7,266 times their salary, you can open the dashboard and see the trades yourself.
+We build interactive dashboards so you can verify the numbers yourself.
 We're not asking you to trust us.
 We're giving you the tools to check.

 Plain language.
 Data journalism has a habit of being written for people who already understand the subject.
 We write for people who are living the consequences.
 If you need a finance degree to understand the story, we haven't done our job.